 Manaus is surrounded by rivers and the best way to get there is by boat or airplane.

-∗ By boat: there are many boats connecting Manaus with other cities in the North of Brazil, and also with Colombia and Peru.
-Those boats are huge and you sleep in a hammock (you have to buy it).
+There are many boats connecting Manaus with other cities in the North of Brazil, and also with Colombia and Peru.
+Those boats are huge and you sleep in a hammock.

 There are basically two seasons in Manaus: the rainy and high humidity season (from December to April), and the dry and very hot season (from July to September).

 So, the best time to go is the shoulder season: May/June and October/November.

 I was there for seven days in the beginning of April of 2016 and four days the weather was sunny and hot, one cloudy day, and two days with heavy rain.